Lucy Training

 We will just take the 'query' parameter and encode it into a JSON Object.

-The javascript code we write has access to the input parameters through a global variable called inputs
+The javascript code we write has access to the input parameters through a global variable called inputs.

-of the input is used).
+The inputs variable is a dictionary of key/value pairs with a key for each of the inputs you defined (The id of the input is used).
 The value is the actual value passed by whomever is calling this function in the agent.

-function that you can use to set the final payload that is sent to the agent.
+There is a global runtime.setPayload() function that you can use to set the final payload that is sent to the agent.
 You can write any javascript code you need to perform your transformation before setting the final payload.

 In this case, it's simple - we just want to encode the query as a parameter.